 These reading Halloween activities for preschool and kindergarten focus on important skills your little learners need to know.

-Literacy Halloween Activities
+Literacy Halloween Activities for Preschool

 I grabbed this sand writing tray from the Bullseye’s Playground at Target over the summer and I had the monster fingers from last Halloween.
 We practiced writing upper-case letters, lower-case letters, and numbers 1-20 in the sand.